 Words didn't work on it.
 Only art.

 Nowadays when I go to an art gallery--even in Soho--I'm kind of amazed at all the tourists, even the Europeans, struggling to seem 'overwhelmed' by the bland conceptual installations.
 When I worked at the Cohen Gallery dealing with Chagall oils, Sam Francis gouaches and Dubuffet mixed media, for hundreds of thousands of dollars, hung-over, I always wondered what in the hell could people see in them that I didn't.
 What a lot of rot, I thought.
 Then one Tuesday I came back from a very long psychedelic weekend in Vermont and staggered into work where a whole collection of Chagalls were on display, suddenly I got it.
 Or at any rate, the tiny little lines that made up Chagall's endless drawings of floating chickens and fiddlers on roofs finally seemed interesting, alive and swirling like a bunch of little spiders weaving wedding gowns.
 The Dubuffets seemed to drip mud and anger and primal gravitas.
-My eyes, in short, were open.
+My eyes, in short, were open, or I was hallucinating.

-Antonioni seems to have been born with such open eyes, and so in the newly turned-on 'scene' of 1966 swinging London he found an audience that had at last caught up with him and his obsessive delight in the signifier-dissonance of industrial age object-making.
+Antonioni seems to have been born with such open hallucinating eyes, and so in the newly turned-on 'scene' of 1966 swinging London, he found an audience that had at last caught up with him and his obsessive delight in the signifier-dissonance of industrial age object-making.
 In Antonioni's hands, the whole emerging pop scene became what only Duchamp's "Fountain" had been fifty years earlier.

-But lightning never tastes as good the second time.
+Sadly, lightning never tastes as good the second time.
 Antonioni moved from London to Southern California for Zabriskie Point (1970) where he seems either a step behind or miles ahead of the stoned desert youths.
 Are the zonked flower children of America too much for him?
 Is he collaborating with these kids or just filming them and wondering where his translator wandered off to?
 Even a kinky nudist theater group rolling about in the dust can't kick up any resonance.
-We want to believe it's their fault --how many of us have gone west expecting kismet, kinsmen and kingdoms but wound up dispirited, disheartened and discombobulated?
+We want to believe it's their fault not his.
+How many of us have gone west expecting kismet, kinsmen and kingdoms but wound up dispirited, disheartened and discombobulated?
 Me, whatever a "me" is these days.

-But we're talking Blow-Up, so that first hit of LSD scored by the pretty young Londoner is still pulsing in 1966 electric pink and Antonioni still has his deadpan jubilance and sick sense of humor.
-Here is a man who creates and critiques art at the same time and yet somehow keeps it alive, and if your mind is swirling like a spider riot of Chagalian ink and Dubuffet mud you just might disappear, into the dot matrix next time, rather than get hung up on annoying slowness or Hemmings' overall brattiness.
-Abstract from close-up, but from far-away.... dead.... is our plastic soldier.
-RIP really means 'rewind if possible.'
+But we're talking Blow-Up, so that first hit of LSD scored by the first pretty young Londoner is still pulsing in 1966 electric pink and Antonioni still has his deadpan jubilance and sick deader-than-deadpan sense of humor.
+Here is a man who creates and critiques art at the same time and yet somehow keeps it alive and swirling, like a spider riot of Chagalian ink and Dubuffet mud.
+His art's so on point you feel you just might disappear if--rather than get hung up on annoying slowness or Hemmings' overall brattiness--you can keep focused on framing, movement, and sensory input.